TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Faster than Light** \-
 A difficult strat that uses a laser-grid damage boost to launch you through Skybridge without getting caught in the timeswaps.

+**Faster than Time** \-
+A strat which uses an assortment of strafes, kicks and damage boosts in order to build enough sped to avoid getting caught in the timeswaps on Skybridge without using the laser-grid.

 **Skybridge** \-
 A frustrating section at the end of EnC1 with heavy softlock potential.